dji-sdk/Payload-SDK-Doc/source/tutorial/power-manage.md

 ```

 ### 3.High Power Apply
 The payload calls the interface `PsdkPowerManagement_ApplyHighPowerSync()` to apply the high power from the drone.
-After that use the voltmeters could measure the voltage of the output interfaces which on the SkyPort V2 and X-Port.
+After that use the voltmeters could measure the voltage of the output interfaces which on the Skyport V2 and X-Port.

 ```c
 psdkStat = PsdkPowerManagement_ApplyHighPowerSync();